ELE3915 Electrical and Electronic Practice E

 |ASCED code :||031300 - Elect and Electr Eng and Techn|

 Examiner: Alexander Kist

 Pre-requisite: ELE1801 and ELE1301 and ELE1502 or Students must be enrolled in one of the following Programs: MENS or MEPR

 This course provides an opportunity for students to gain practical experience with equipment and concepts associated with higher level electrical, electronic and computer systems courses.
 At the same time the course provides room to practice transferable skills such as teamwork and problem solving skills.

 This is the final technical practice course for Bachelor of Engineering students majoring in Electrical and Electronic or Computer Systems Engineering.
-This course provides experimental work and project work in the areas of automatic electronic test equipment, power electronics, applied control, electronic design, computer systems & shell scripting and networking & VoIP systems.
-The principle objectives are to allow the student to develop knowledge of techniques, apply theory and interact with phenomena in real situations, and further develop problem identification and solution skills together with a capacity for self learning.
+This course provides experimental work and project work in the areas of automatic electronic test equipment, applied control, computer systems, networking, Internet of Things and VoIP systems.
+The principle objectives are to allow the student to develop knowledge of techniques, apply theory and interact with phenomena in real situations, and further develop problem identification and solution skills together with a capacity for self-learning.
 A significant proportion of the course is devoted to group based project work.